Board of Directors

 Denelle holds a BBA degree from Georgia Southern University, is certified as a professional in Human Resources through the HR Certification Institute as well as the Society for HR Management.

 An avid rollerskater and swing style dancer, Denelle lives in Maryland with her husband and son.

-Johanna is the Vice President for Training and Community Engagement where she oversees partnership, community engagement and training programs which help to expand and diversify the pipeline of women running for public office.
+Prior to this role, Johanna served as the Vice President for Training and Community Engagement where she oversaw partnership, community engagement and training programs which helped to expand and diversify the pipeline of women running for public office.

 During the 2016 and 2018 election cycles, Johanna served as the Programs and West Coast Director for State and Local Campaigns at EMILYs List.
 She worked tirelessly to increase the number of Democratic, pro-choice women in both chambers of California’s state legislature.
 In 2016, she led the effort to flip New Mexico’s House and Nevada’s state Assembly, laying the groundwork for the state’s historic gain as the first women-majority state legislature in the country.